2023-09-06 18:45:31

 In the absence of this machinery, the mechanisms of memorization are altered and the memory of mice is impacted.
 By specifically disrupting glutamatergic astrocytes, the team was able to demonstrate effects on memory consolidation, but also on pathologies such as epilepsy, whose seizures were exacerbated.

 Finally, the study shows that these astrocytes also play a role in the regulation of brain circuits involved in movement control.
-They could thus offer therapeutic targets for Parkinson’s disease, in particular, opening up “huge prospects for research”, according to the authors.
+They might thus offer therapeutic targets for Parkinson’s disease, in particular, opening up “huge prospects for research”, according to the authors.

 ats/juma